-You’ll then be asked to fill in a quick questionnaire and to either take or upload a photograph of yourself showing your face in order to create a profile.
+You’ll typically be asked to fill in a quick questionnaire and to either take or upload a photograph of yourself showing your face in order to create a profile.
 You will need a cell phone, a valid email address, a computer, tablet or smartphone with a reliable internet connection and a working camera to undergo online evaluation.

 2. Complete the questionnaire and upload a photograph.